Causal Representation Learning from Multimodal Biomedical Observations: Introduction

 \section{Introduction}

-Multimodal datasets provide rich and comprehensive insights into complex biological systems, holding potential in providing a deeper understanding of biological mechanisms.
-For example, the human phenotype dataset~\citep{levine2024genome} includes measurements from multiple modalities, such as anthropometrics, sleep monitoring, and genetics.
-Proper analysis of such data can potentially uncover the underlying mechanisms that drive phenotypic diversity and disease susceptibility, such as the discovery of novel molecular markers and the development of predictive models for disease.
-Recent advances in large-scale models have made it possible to exploit large biological datasets for various tasks such as protein structure prediction~\citep{jumper2021highly,lin2023evolutionary}, gene-disease association identification~\citep{diaz2023applying,zagirova2023biomedical}, and novel drug candidate discovery~\citep{pal2023chatgpt,zheng2024large}.
+Multimodal datasets provide rich and comprehensive insights into complex biomedical systems, offering the potential to provide a deeper understanding of physiological mechanisms.
+For example, the human phenotype dataset~\citep{levine2024genome} contains measurements from multiple modalities, including anthropometric data, sleep monitoring, and genetic information.
+Proper analysis of such data can potentially uncover the underlying mechanisms that drive phenotypic diversity and disease susceptibility, leading to the discovery of novel molecular markers and the development of predictive models for disease.
+Recent advances in large-scale models have made it possible to exploit large biomedical datasets for various tasks such as protein structure prediction~\citep{jumper2021highly,lin2023evolutionary}, gene-disease association identification~\citep{diaz2023applying,zagirova2023biomedical}, and novel drug candidate discovery~\citep{pal2023chatgpt,zheng2024large}.

-Despite the impressive performance of these models, their trustworthiness remains a matter of debate~\citep{zheng2023large}.
-A major concern is the lack of interpretability, which poses serious challenges in biological research, limiting the safe and ethical application of these models.
-For example, in clinical decision-making~\citep{hager2024evaluation}, if the model recommends a specific treatment plan for a patient based on genomic data, clinicians need to understand the rationale behind the model's recommendation.
-Without such transparency, it is difficult to trust the model's results and integrate these systems into critical decision-making processes.
-While many explainable models have been developed for multimodal datasets~\citep{tang2023explainable}, this aspect is still largely under-explored.
+Despite the impressive performance of these models, their trustworthiness remains a contentious issue~\citep{zheng2023large}.
+A major concern lies in their lack of interpretability, which poses significant challenges in biomedical research and hinders the safe and ethical application of these models.
+For example, in clinical decision-making~\citep{hager2024evaluation}, if the model recommends a specific treatment plan for a patient, it is important for clinicians to understand the rationale behind the recommendation.
+Without such transparency, it is difficult to trust the model's output or integrate these systems into critical decision-making workflows.
+Although several explainable models have been developed for multimodal datasets~\citep{tang2023explainable}, this area remains largely underexplored.